Long-range transverse momentum correlations and radial flow in Pb$-$Pb collisions at the LHC with ALICE

 The data are compared to hydrodynamic model calculations from the IP-Glasma+MUSIC+UrQMD framework, which successfully describe the ALICE measurements of charged hadron and identified particle yields, mean $p_\mathrm{T}$, and anisotropic-flow coefficients~\cite{Mantysaari:2024uwn}.
 This model employs IP-Glasma initial conditions~\cite{Schenke:2012wb}, MUSIC hydrodynamic evolution~\cite{Schenke:2010nt}, and a hadronic cascade (UrQMD)~\cite{Bass:1998ca, Bleicher:1999xi}, incorporating a temperature-dependent specific shear ($\eta/s$) and bulk ($\zeta/s$) viscosity for the QGP~\cite{Mantysaari:2024uwn}.
+It includes an equation of state based on LQCD calculations~\cite{HotQCD:2014kol}.
 Across all centralities, including peripheral collisions, the model describes the data well up to $p_\mathrm{T} \approx 2.0$~GeV/$c$, beyond which deviations appear, similar to those observed in $v_2$ and $v_3$~\cite{ALICE:2016ccg, ALICE:2018rtz}.
 These deviations may indicate limitations of the hydrodynamic framework in capturing the transition from a strongly coupled medium to a more kinetic regime where hard processes and jet-medium interactions become relevant~\cite{Kolb:2003dz, Noronha-Hostler:2016eow}.
 The HIJING model~\cite{Wang:1991hta, ToporPop:2004lve} includes mini-jet production, resonance decays, and nuclear effects but lacks collective flow.
-As a result, it fails to describe the data in central and semicentral collisions, where medium-induced collective expansion is expected to dominate.
+As a result, mean-$p_\mathrm{T}$ fluctuations arising from such sources can lead to a sign change of $v_{0}(p_\mathrm{T})$ in this model.
+HIJING qualitatively describes high-$p_\mathrm{T}$ particle production from initial hard scatterings but underpredicts low-$p_\mathrm{T}$ yields and mean $p_\mathrm{T}$ due to the absence of medium-induced collective dynamics.
+Consequently, it fails to describe $v_{0}(p_\mathrm{T})$ in central and semicentral collisions, where medium-induced collective expansion is expected to dominate.
 However, in peripheral collisions, where the system size and energy density are lower, HIJING qualitatively captures the trend and magnitude of the data up to high $p_\mathrm{T}$, suggesting an increased role of hard scatterings and jet production.